tosbala/sample-grpc/README.md

 # sample-grpc
-sample book store app using grpc python
+sample book store app using grpc python and grpc cpp demonstrates python and cpp services interacting over grpc.

 ## run python services
 Run the following commands that will bring `store`, `warehouse` and `client` up